ipfs-inactive/RFC/README.md

 indication that the RFC is worth pursuing.

-## What the process is
-[What the process is]: #what-the-process-is
+## The RFC life-cycle
+[The RFC life-cycle]: #the-rfc-life-cycle

-In short, to get a major feature added to Rust, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into the corresponding protocols or libraries.
+In short, to get a major feature added to IPFS, one must first get the RFC merged into the RFC repository as a markdown file.
+At that point the RFC is "Accepted" and may be implemented with the goal of eventual inclusion into the corresponding protocols or libraries.

+As it grows from an idea to shipping in a supported release, an SDK RFC will traverse along:

+1. **Draft**: The owner of the SDK RFC has started to draft up how the subject will be handled and may be reviewing with a core group.
+Comments are certainly welcome at this stage even though the owner hasn't worked through enough details to ask for...
+2. **Review**: This SDK RFC is in a review period.
+Stakeholders and the owner may still be iterating on some final details before signoff.
+A minimum review period has been defined.
+3. **Final Call**
+4. **Accepted**: All stakeholders have signed off and this SDK RFC is now or will be implemented soon.

+### Status: Draft

+When you've done the preparation described in [Before creating an RFC] and are ready to submit your RFC, create the pull request following these steps:

   - Fork the RFC repo [RFC repository]
   - Copy `0000-template-rfc.md` to `rfcs/0000-my-feature.md` (where "my-feature" is